 From 2009-2011, Linda served as the late Senator Arlen Specter’s senior criminal counsel at the U.S. Senate Judiciary Committee.
 After that, Linda was the Executive Deputy General Counsel for Criminal Justice at the Pennsylvania Governor’s Office of General Counsel and in that position was the most senior attorney handling criminal related issues for all the Commonwealth agencies.

-Linda is a frequent speaker at conferences, and she is often quoted in both print and broadcast news.
+She currently teaches a course on the Law of Investigations at the University of Pennsylvania Law School.
+Linda is a frequent speaker at conferences, and is often quoted in both print and broadcast news.